MVLA Soccer Club: Frequently Asked Questions

 Practices are 2-3 times a week depending on age and level of the team.
 Additional technical sessions will be offered for players who want more.

-We try hard to keep the teams on the same days, but sometimes a few teams will need to shift days.
-We try to avoid that, but It just depends on what fields we are assigned, which fields have lights for the later sessions, where the coaches need to be with which teams, etc. You can imagine how difficult it is to put this all in place, for ~90 teams.
+We try hard to keep the teams on the same days, but sometimes teams will need to shift days.
+We try to avoid that, but it just depends on what fields we are assigned, which fields have lights for the later sessions, where the coaches need to be with which teams, etc. You can imagine how difficult it is to put this all in place, for ~90 teams.

 Assuming MVLA can secure fields from the city and schools, MVLA winter training occurs in Jan-Feb (most teams training once per week) with a break during the week of Presidents’ Day.
 Spring season will begin after that break.
+The in-house program typically begins in late February and ends in early June.
+However, if field space is available, our in-house program will start as early as mid-January.

 The games are generally on the weekends, at home and away fields.
 They can be scheduled for anytime on Saturday and Sunday.